the-vegetarian-vampire/Owlz-Network/README.md

 📹 `Youtube:` ...TBD

 ### Overview:
-A Twitter-like social media site for making posts and following users.
+A social media site for making posts, following users, and `hooting` out to the world!

 ### Specifications:
 Built with `Javascript`, `Python`, `Django`, `HTML/CSS`, `Bootstrap`, and `SQLite`.